LinuxBeaver/Gimp_Layer_Effects_Text_Styler_Plugin_GEGL_Effects/README.md

 =========

 A custom GEGL filter that does layer effects.
 It may not be non-destructive but you can make presets of your favorite text styles.
+May 21st 2022 update includes the ability to add image file overlays.

-Futures plans are going to include an image file overlay, and pro tip you can do a multistroke if sacrifice a shadow/glow.
+Pro tip you can do a multistroke if sacrifice a shadow/glow.

 Instructions -
-You must manually compile mcol, mbd, stroke, and bevel and put the .so files in gegl-0.4/plug-ins.
+You must manually compile mcol, imagefile, mbd, stroke, and bevel and put the .so files in gegl-0.4/plug-ins.
 Then restart Gimp and go to Gimp's GEGL operations and select GEGL Effects.

 Once you get done compiling each operation go to its build direcory and get the .so file and place it in gegl-04/plugins.
 Click build_linux.sh to compile on Linux.